 Sumudu’s self-written debut album ‘Waiting For You’ was produced by Grammy Award-winning producer Kipper (Sting/James Taylor) and BBC Radio compared her to legendary artists Eva Cassidy, Karen Carpenter and Alison Krauss.

-She has opened for Mica Paris, Curtis Stigers, Ron Sexsmith and Mark King on UK tour.
+She has opened for Mica Paris, Curtis Stigers, Ron Sexsmith and Mark King on UK tour and has been a featured vocalist on many albums including for Jason Rebello, Chris Holland and Mike Lindup.

-Other artists she has performed with as a backing singer include Sir Van Morrison, Sir Rod Stewart, John Newman, Shaun Escoffery, The Lee Thompson Ska Orchestra, Jamie Cullum and Chris Difford (Squeeze).
+Other artists she has performed and recorded with as a backing singer include Sir Van Morrison, Sir Rod Stewart, John Newman, Shaun Escoffery, The Lee Thompson Ska Orchestra, Jamie Cullum, Peabo Bryson and Chris Difford (Squeeze).

 Sumudu is frequently on world tour as backing vocalist, guitarist, keyboard player and percussionist for Sir Van Morrison.